MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-manage-storage-physical-memory-capacity.md

 ---
 title: Manage physical memory capacity in Azure Stack | Microsoft Docs
-description: Learn how to monitor and manage physical memory and storage capacity in Azure Stack.
+description: Learn how to monitor and manage physical memory and capacity in Azure Stack.
 services: azure-stack
 documentationcenter: ''
 author: mattbriggs